Warning: Late repayments can cause you serious money problems. For help, go to moneyadviceservice.org.uk

 Representative Example: On an assumed loan amount of £750 over 12 months.
 Rate of interest 292% (fixed).
 Total repayment amount £1351.20 and total interest is £601.20.
 12 monthly payment of £112.60.** We do not know how many customers take out a loan or the APR, this calculation is based on the mean APR of the lenders we work with

-My Financial Broker offers a free credit score checker – so you can find out your credit score in minutes and make regular improvements so you can access the best deals for loans, credit cards and mortgages.
+If you're looking to check your credit score, there are a number of services that offer a free credit score checker.
+With Credit Karma and Experian, for instance, you can find out your credit score in minutes and make regular improvements so you can access the best deals for loans, credit cards and mortgages.

 An individual’s credit score can go up or down on a regular basis depending on how well we pay for things like credit cards, loans and other bills.